oscarotero/nodedeno/README.md

     "ignored-file-1.js",
     "ignored-file-2.js",
   ],
+  modules: {
+    "module-name": "./new-module.js"
+  },
   onConvert(file, code) {
-    // Here you can change the code or filename return [file, code];
+    // Here you can make additional changes to the code or filename return [file, code];
   }
 })
 ```

+## Options

+- `from` The directory of the source files
+- `to` The destination of the converted files
+- `depsFile` The file that exports the dependencies to be copied in the destination folder (and renamed to `deps.js`)
+- `ignoredFiles` An array of files that won't be copied
+- `onConvert` A callback that will be invoked for every file copied.
+It allows to make additional changes
+- `modules` An object to customize some modules resolution.